 Using the right tools will help you be more efficient and effective at your email marketing.
 To start, you will want to select an email marketing tool that can collect contact information, segment lists and schedule emails.
 For agents starting out with smaller lists, a service like MailChimp or Constant Contact will provide the basic functionality you need.

 In addition to managing your email list, you will need a tool to help you design your emails and generate content for your email campaign.
 Lucidpress offers an easy-to-use design tool with social media templates, infographic templates and flyer templates to get you started.
-You can also design the entire email in Lucidpress and use our ConstantContact integration to send your emails straight from Lucidpress.
+You can also design the entire email in Lucidpress with one of our email newsletter templates and use our ConstantContact integration to send your emails straight from Lucidpress.
 Or generate HTML code and paste it into any email provider of your choice.

 Bonus: Free real estate email marketing template